Blog posts

 Custom routing with route_builder

-For full control over post URLs, use markdown.route_builder() instead of route_prefix.
+For full control over post URLs, use post.route_builder() instead of route_prefix.
 The route builder receives a PostMetadata value and returns the URL path for that post.
 When set, the route_prefix is ignored.

 import blogatto/post